-places to visit in Agra
+places to visit in agra

 Most people understandably prefer not to stay very long in Agra, as it is a rather unattractive city with many touts.